 EDLP 8850 Dissertation 10 credits

 Candidates are required to take written comprehensive examinations over the Doctoral Core and may take written comprehensive exams over the K-12 School Educational Administration emphasis.
 Successful completion of the EDLA 7751: Case Study (required for the Ed.S.) may be used as an alternative to the Educational Administration emphasis comprehensive exams.
-Comps are normally written during or immediately following the last semester in which the candidate takes formal course work.
+Comps are normally written during or immediately following the last semester in which the candidate takes formal coursework.
 Procedures for comps are explained in the EDLP 8801 Capstone Seminar.

-Candidate are required to maintain continuous enrollment, including during summers, throughout the Ed.D. program.
+Candidates are required to maintain continuous enrollment, including during summers, throughout the Ed.D. program.

 For additional information, contact the Department of School Psychology and Educational Leadership at: firstname.lastname@example.org or call 208-282-2974.